molssi-seamm/seamm-cookiecutter/README.rst

 --------

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
-* Travis-CI_: Ready for Travis Continuous Integration testing
+* CI/CD: Ready for Continuous Integration/Continuous Deployment using
+  GitHub Actions.
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
-*
 * Auto-release to PyPI_ when you push a new tag to master (optional)

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter